leejiancheng41-create/Credit-Risk-Detection/README.md

 ## Demo

-Click the button to View
+Click the button to View Demo
 [![Watch the video](Image And Demo Video/youtube.png)](https://youtu.be/HlJDjgHBcnA)

 ## Data Set